The Prasath Lab uses AI/Data Science Tools for Biomedical Informatics

 We combine mathematics, computer science, and statistics to solve challenging biomedical informatics problems with special emphasize in pediatric domain.

-We use image processing, computer vision, machine learning for large-scale biomedical imaging and non-imaging data.
+We use image processing, computer vision, machine and deep learning for large-scale biomedical imaging and multi-modal data.

 We do science that is collaborative and crosses disciplines.
 We follow a culture that is integrative and inclusive.